kevin11h/DSI-Capstone/README.md

 `pip install -r requirements.txt`

+5. We need to install pytesseract manually:

+`sudo apt install tesseract-ocr`

-5. now to make jupyter notebook use our environment install it as a kernel:
+6. now to make jupyter notebook use our environment install it as a kernel:

 `python -m ipykernel install --user --name env --display-name "ENV"`

-6. open bookmates.ipynb with Jupyter notebook and then select ENV from the kernel settings: kernel -> change kernel -> ENV
+7. open bookmates.ipynb with Jupyter notebook and then select ENV from the kernel settings: kernel -> change kernel -> ENV

-7. run notebook! note: it will take couple minutes for it to finish as we are going to load chromedrive and perform quite a few crawling jobs.
+8. run notebook! note: it will take couple minutes for it to finish as we are going to load chromedrive and perform quite a few crawling jobs.

 This repo has been tested on Linux and if those steps are followed correctly everything should work.
 I cannot vouch for Mac, and god forbid you try setting it up on Windows!